DcRonan/responsive-design/README.md

 ![screenshot](./src/assets/main-screenshot.jpg)

 We used HTML & CSS, including GRID, Flex-Box and media queries.
-The webpage is visually responsive for all formats including mobile and for you to test this you can right-click on your browser, click inspect and select the different grey bars at the top which will re-size and you will see how the layout changes and what disappears and pops up.
+The webpage is visually responsive for all formats including mobile and for you to test this you can right-click on your browser, Re-size the browser and you will see how the layout changes for differnet screen sizes.

 ## Built With